 Synthesis of Ferrocene (Figure 4)

-To a 100 mL Schlenk flask, add a stir bar and 15 g of finely ground KOH.
+To a 100-mL Schlenk flask, add a stir bar and 15 g of finely ground KOH.
 CAUTION: KOH is very corrosive and hygroscopic!
 The KOH should be ground in a well ventilated hood and used immediately after preparation.

 Add 30 mL of 1,2-dimethoxyethane to the flask while stirring.